 Day 8.
 Herzegovina story: Mostar & Blagaj Tekke

-Our next stop will be Mostar, a medieval town in northern Herzegovina and one of the Balkan’s top ten sights.
+Our next stop will be Mostar, a medieval town in northern Herzegovina and one of the Balkans’ top ten sights.
 With cobblestoned streets, old stone buildings, and its beautiful bridge spanning the picturesque Neretva River, it attracts thousands of visitors.

 We will walk through its narrow streets to soak up the atmosphere and learn more about the history of this magnificent place.
 We will cross the reconstructed Old Bridge, a staunch symbol of freedom on the Neretva River and a UNESCO-protected landmark.
-If lucky, we may even witness some brave divers jumping from the bridge, following a tradition that lasts for a couple of centuries in Mostar.
+If lucky, we may even witness some brave divers jumping from the bridge, following a tradition that has lasted for a couple of centuries in Mostar.

 We’ll end the day in Sarajevo, a beautiful city with a complicated history.